Updated on October 24th, 2023 by Nikolaos Sismanis

-While freight rates have currently been corrected significantly (they still remain more than double their pre-pandemic levels), Danaos’s future cash flows remain locked in near record levels, with some of them extending as far out as 2028!
-The company’s charter backlog currently stands at $2.3 billion, almost twice the company’s market cap – and remember, these are ultra-high margin cash flows.
+While freight rates have currently been corrected significantly, Danaos’s future cash flows remain locked in near record levels, with some of them extending as far out as 2028!
+The company’s charter backlog currently stands at $2.5 billion, almost twice the company’s market cap – and remember, these are ultra-high margin cash flows.

 Source: Investor Presentation

-The company has already taken advantage of its record profits to repay its debt prematurely, reducing its leverage to a very healthy 0.9X.
+The company has already taken advantage of its record profits to repay its debt prematurely, reducing its leverage to a very healthy 0.2X.
 For context, leverage was 7.3X back in 2017.
-Additionally, the company’s book value per share based on its equity value on the balance sheet now stands close to $116.
-However, this doesn’t reflect Danaos’ revenue backlog, which, if discounted back according to my estimates, should boost the BVPS to anywhere between $140 and $170.
+Additionally, I estimate that the company’s net asset value per share now stands close to $135.

-Management has been openly well-aware of the mismatch between the stock price and the company’s book value during post-earnings calls.
+Management has been openly well aware of the mismatch between the stock price and the company’s book value during post-earnings calls.
 In response, they have been repurchasing shares, reducing the company’s share count by about 4% compared to last year.
 That’s not a lot, and Danaos has been criticized by investors for its rather thin capital returns.
 Still, buybacks have been highly accretive to EPS.

-Shares are currently yielding a substantial 5.2%, with Danaos only paying out around 10% of its adjusted earnings (excluding the changes in the value of its minority holding in ZIM Integrated Shipping Services (ZIM)).
+Shares are currently yielding a substantial 4.6%, with Danaos only paying out around 10% of its adjusted earnings.
 Thus, Danaos should retain adequate cash to fund its forthcoming fleet expansion while rewarding shareholders satisfactorily.